HYF-Class21/agile-development-group3-hyf-redesign/planning/development-strategy.md

 ---

-## Magrints, Refugees and people who would like to change careers:
+## Magrints, Refugees and people who would like to change careers

 > "As a migrant, would like to enroll in a web development course